 When asked why they chose Evergreen, Brian responded, “Honestly?
 Because it’s just cool.”

 “Part of the event is holding it in a unique and collaborative space, and Evergreen has done a great job of creating that,” said Brian.
 “It’s good to have it in an open area, so that teams can see what other teams are doing.
 There are also closed off spaces, like in the offices, for more private work within teams.”

 Evergreen’s downtown location is also a plus, as part of the process includes getting out and talking to potential customers.
 Downtown has a higher density of people, so it is easier to get a larger number of interviews in.

 “The atmosphere of a place like Evergreen motivates people and helps them think outside the box.
-It was held at The Garage last year and people thought it looked so cool, so I can’t wait to see how people react to the Evergreen Media offices,” explained Lindsay.
+So, I can’t wait to see the ideas that come out of working in the Evergreen Media offices,” explained Lindsay.

-The cost to participate is $47 for the “early nerd” price, which lasts until September 8.
-The “full bird” price is $65.
+The cost to participate is $45 for the Early Bird price, which lasts until August 30.
+The regular event price is $65.
+Student costs are lower.

 “This event is for everybody.
 You don’t have to be a developer or designer—all you need is an idea.
 You don’t have to pitch, you can come and just be on a team.
 It isn’t a conference where you sit and listen to people talk.
 It is learning by doing,” concluded Lindsay.
 “It gets you outside of your comfort zone enough to be beneficial to anybody, whether you’re already a business owner or you’re just a college student.
 It is a good experience for anybody to push themselves a little bit.”